Damon Herriman: Career

-After appearing in The Flying Doctors, for which he won the Penguin Award for Excellence in a Performance by a Juvenile, and the children's mini-series Elly & Jools, Herriman was cast as Mark Jorgensen, the bespectacled best friend of Ben Mendelsohn's Danny Clark in the Australian cult comedy classic The Big Steal.
+In his teen years, Herriman lost his confidence, and began working full-time as an insurance clerk alongside his father, relocating to Sydney.
+During this time however, he continued to undertake television, stage and radio voiceover work, and at 18, scored a guest role in The Flying Doctors, for which he won the Penguin Award for Excellence in a Performance by a Juvenile.
+He also played neighbour Liam in children's miniseries Elly & Jools, before being cast as Mark Jorgensen, the bespectacled best friend of Ben Mendelsohn's Danny Clark in his first feature, the Australian cult comedy classic The Big Steal (1990).